-We take a look at the rebranding process of Evangelistic Center, a church in Kansas City, Kansas, which was a well established church that found themselves in decline.
+We take a look at the rebranding process of Evangelistic Center, a church in Kansas City, Kansas, which was a well-established church that found itself in decline.
 They are now experiencing a great deal of momentum and growth as a result of the rebranding process they have gone through in the past 3 years.
 Justin Vaughn talks about the journey to create a new brand for the church in order to reach new people in the community.
 He also shares the results they have seen from their efforts.

 • Justin started in a small roll but then felt a call to meet the needs of the church which was in decline